Numismatic history of the United States: Turn of the 20th century coinage, the introduction of paper money and the end of gold coins (1892 - 1932)

 Federal Reserve Notes were issued for the first time in 1917.
 Originally, these were backed by gold, and a note could be, at least in theory, exchanged for gold coin at a bank until 1933 when gold was confiscated from the general public.
 Silver certificates were exchangeable for silver coin up to June 1968.

 The design of the American One dollar bill has stayed almost the same since 1935, and the other denominations had a similar appearance until their redesign in the late 1990s.

 The Gold Eagle was re-designed in 1907 as the Indian Head eagle and the $2.50 and $5 pieces followed in 1908.
 The Liberty Head Double Eagle was replaced with the St. Gaudens Double Eagle in 1907.
 The wheat penny, with the head of Lincoln on the obverse, was introduced in 1909.
-The wheat penny was the first American coin that featured the face of an actual person (rather than Liberty).
 Also, the Buffalo nickel and Mercury dime were both introduced in the 1910s (1913 and 1916, respectively).

 The Peace Dollar was minted from 1921 to 1935.
 After 1935, no more silver dollars would be minted for circulation by the US Mint.
 90% silver dimes, quarters and half dollars were replaced with copper-nickel coins after 1964.
 From 1965 to 1976, 40% silver coins were issued in certain denominations.
 Of these, only the 1965 to 1969 dated Kennedy Half Dollars were minted for general circulation.
 No precious metals were present in any coins issued after 1977 by the US Mint until the bullion and commemorative series that began in the 1980s and continue to the present day.